SarSanHer/Genomics_finalProject/README.md

 6. Functional prediction
 7. Phylogenetic analysis (complementary print_trees.py script)

-For each part there is be a jupyter notebook in Bash langiage containing the code and extended answer to all the questions in the questionnaire.
+For each part there is be a jupyter notebook in Bash language containing the code, outputs and extended answer to all the questions in the questionnaire.
 There are also supplementary scripts used for parts 5 (R) and 7 (Python), and 'png' files with the images that the notebooks display.